We are accepting late renewal filings until April 1.

 A wide range of nonprofits may qualify for a full or partial exemption, including charitable organizations, hospitals, educational institutions, houses of worship, religious organizations, parsonages, historical societies, libraries, public playgrounds, cemeteries, veterans groups, and more.

-To receive a tax exemption, the property’s legal title must be in the name of a nonprofit organization, the organization must be the owner of the property, and the property must be used for an exempt purpose.
-For a list of property types that may be eligible for the exemption, visit the
+To receive a property tax exemption, the property’s title must be in the name of a nonprofit organization.
+The applicant organization must be the owner, and the property must be used for an exempt purpose.

 The types of properties which may be eligible include properties that: